ideasonpurpose/ansible-playbooks/README.md

 ## Warning
 Assuming you've gone so far as to get Ansible running and have downloaded these playbooks, you probably understand how this stuff works and how much damage it could do.
 But just in case, **These playbooks will remove data, destroy accounts and wreak havok if pointed to the wrong account.** Please be careful, keep backups and read the code before running it.

-### Tasks
-Here are a few of the things these playbooks accomplish:

-* Configure an admin user account
-* Set a default Dock (using a stripped down template plist)
-* Set preferences in Finder and Safari to our preferred defaults (see [osx dotfiles][dotfiles])
-* Reset Safari
-* Reset admin account picture and desktop pattern
-* Install [Homebrew][] and several packages from Homebrew
-* Install [Homebrew Cask][cask] and several common applications via Cask.
-* Install modules with pip (from homebrew's /usr/local/bin)
-* Modify default terminal settings
-* Generate a pre-formatted email signature
-* Generate a custom HTML welcome document

 [iop]: http://ideasonpurpose.com